markdingo/cslb/README.md

 ### Installation

-Cslb is a standard Go package installed in the usual way:
+Cslb is a standard Go package thus if your program is go-module aware (which is to say you've run "go mod init") then cslb is pulled in automatically the first time you compile your program.
+If your program is not module-aware you can get this package the old way
+with:

 ```sh
 $ go get -u github.com/markdingo/cslb